Akinori-F-Ebihara/LLR_saturation_problem/README.md

-# LLR saturation problem and its solution
+# LLR Saturation Problem and its Solution

 This is an official repository of the paper, _Toward Asymptotic Optimality: Sequential Unsupervised Regression of Density Ratio for Early Classification_.
 Tensorflow implementations of the two proposed models, __B2Bsqrt-TANDEM__ and __TANDEMformer__, are in the repo.
 We also list the detailed experimental setups used to generate the results.